Larry Larsen Sep 3, 1939

 Despite the fact that Larry was living in Los Angeles, the Disney Studio was unable to locate him for the 20th Anniversary celebration activities in 1975.
 They did find him in time for the 25th Anniversary in 1980, and he appeared on the televised reunion.

 In the late eighties Larry and some partners opened a consulting firm that provided advice on energy conservation and efficiency to utility companies in New Mexico and around the southwest.
 By the mid-nineties Larry had shifted to part-time consulting, and soon after retired.
-Larry now resides in Colorado.
+Larry was a resident of the southwestern town of La Cortez, Colorado, from 1986 until he passed away on May 30th, 2018.